 Gender Equality Action Plan

-The Vice President for Equality & Diversity finalised a Gender Equality Action Plan (GEAP) in 2016 to ensure implementation of the NUI Galway Gender Equality Task Force recommendations and those of the HEA National Review of Gender Equality in Irish Higher Education Institutions(June 2016).
+The Vice President for Equality & Diversity finalised the first NUI Galway Gender Equality Action Plan (GEAP) in 2016 to ensure the implementation of the recommendations from the Final Report of the Gender Equality Task Force May 2016 and those of the HEA National Review of Gender Equality in Irish Higher Education Institutions(June 2016).
 The GEAP was approved by UMT in September 2016 and subsequently by Údarás na hOllscoile in November 2016.
+After 3 years of implementation 22 of the 24 actions were completed or on target, and the GEAP was reviewed and updated to include new actions again based on recommendations from the HEA and the Ministerial Gender Equality Taskforce Action Plan 2018-2020.
+The GEAP 2019-2020 was approved by Údarás na hOllscoile in June 2019.

 Report of the Expert Review Group: HEA National Review of Gender Equality in Irish Higher Education Institutions